keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Integrated Notes.markdown

 If a individual is homozygous recessive for substance H genes, none will be produced and so even if the have A or B alleles they will have a functionally O phenotype.

-###Alleles and genes
-A gene is a collection/ group of alleles which could occur the same locus and which are associated with the same traits.

-###lethal alleles
-alleles which are incompatible with the organisms continued survival

-#### dominance
-most lethal alleles are recessive because dominant lethal alleles produce non functioning proteins only so any individual with even one of the dominant allele would be unlikely to survive to reproductive age, and so the Allele would very quickly be bread out of the population.

 #### sex chromosomes
  lethal alleles, or alleles linked with low fertility located on the Y